-2. Annotated Bibliography (1,300 words)
+3. Annotated Bibliography (1000 words)

-Rationale: The annotated bibliography is designed to assess a students ability to read, organize, summarise, and reflect on, information contained in journal articles.
+Rationale: The annotated bibliography is designed to assess a student"TMs ability to read, organize, summarise, and reflect on, information contained in journal articles.
 These skills are necessary for effective communication in the academic environment and nursing practice.
-Assessment details: Students are required to submit an annotated bibliography for three journal articles that contain information on a specified topic.
+Assessment details: Students are required to submit an annotated bibliography for two journal articles that contain information on a specified topic.
 Each annotation will be in the form of a single paragraph and be approximately 300 words in length.
 This assessment is supported by tutorial/workshop activities that directly assist this assessment item.

 Your annotations should clearly point out the strengths and appropriateness of each source.
 An additional reflective paragraph of approximately 400 words that answers questions specified in the assessment descriptor on the 1806NRS MyStudy course website on the Griffith College portal is also required.

 The bibliographical details of the sources are not counted in the word count.
-Marking criteria: The annotated bibliography will be marked against established criteria which will be published on the 1806NRS MyStudy course website on the Griffith College portal. .
+Marking criteria: The annotated bibliography will be marked against established criteria which will be published on the 1806NRS MyStudy course website on the Griffith College portal.
 The writing must be in appropriate academic style, using correct spelling, grammar and punctuation.

-Submission: Hard copy in class and online submission to Turnitin
+Submission: Online submission to Turnitin